-During surgery for invasive breast cancer (and sometimes for ductal carcinoma in situ (DCIS)), one or more lymph nodes in the underarm area (axillary lymph nodes) are removed to check for cancer cells.
+During surgery for invasive breast cancer (and sometimes for ductal carcinoma in situ (DCIS)), one or more lymph nodes in the underarm area (axillary lymph nodes) are removed.
+A pathologist checks whether or not these nodes contain cancer cells.

 The figure below shows the location of the axillary nodes.

-If breast cancer spreads, the axillary nodes are the first place it’s likely to go.
+If breast cancer spreads, the axillary lymph nodes are the first place it’s likely to go.

-The presence or absence of cancer in these nodes is an important factor affecting cancer stage and prognosis.
+The presence or absence of cancer in these nodes is an important factor affecting cancer stage and prognosis (chances for survival).

 To see if cancer has spread to the axillary lymph nodes, most people have a procedure called sentinel node biopsy.

 Before or during this procedure, a radioactive substance (called a tracer) and/or a blue dye is injected into the breast.

-The first lymph node(s) to absorb the tracer or dye is called the sentinel node(s).
-This is also the first lymph node(s) where breast cancer is likely to spread.
+The first lymph nodes to absorb the tracer or dye are called the sentinel nodes.
+These are also the first lymph nodes where breast cancer is likely to spread.

 The surgeon locates the sentinel nodes by looking for the lymph nodes that have absorbed the tracer (using a special device called a gamma probe) or the dye (which turns the lymph nodes blue).

 The radioactive tracer or blue dye usually identifies 1-5 nodes as the sentinel nodes.
 The surgeon removes the sentinel nodes and sends them to a pathologist.

 When the surgeon removes sentinel nodes, it doesn’t mean there’s cancer in the nodes.
 It just means a pathologist needs to check the nodes for cancer.